Eco-Fashion & Art Show

 Designers are asked to reuse old or recyclable materials that would normally have to go to the landfill to make a piece of art that is durable (can be worn again or can be recycled completely after the show) and looks fashionable.
 No money should be spent on this project, so designers are using old clothes that they don't wear anymore and collecting scraps of fabric and other materials!

 What, besides “trash” and recycling, is this show about?

 The fashion industry!
 We’ll be talking about the impact of fashion on economic, social, and environmental levels, including the lives of the factory workers that manufacture the clothes we wear, the impact of our clothing’s dyes, and other ties that are related to the environment and sustainability.

-Our 7th Annual Eco-Fashion and Art Show will be held in the de Saisset Museum on February 23, 2017.
-If you missed previous years, check out photos from the 2015 Flickr Album or the 2016 Facebook album.
+Photos from the 7th annual show can be found on our Facebook page!
+Comment on which one was your favorite!
+You can also check out photos from the 2015 Flickr Album or the 2016 Facebook album.
 Email email@example.com or sign up online to get involved in our next show!

 Frequently Asked Questions